-1 A Continued Claim Form is an official online form that a claimant completes on a weekly basis in order to receive unemployment compensation benefits for the week claimed.
+A Continued Claim Form is an official online form that a claimant completes on a weekly basis in order to receive unemployment compensation benefits for the week claimed.
 The form is submitted to the Department of Employment Services.
 See e.g., Agency's Answer, Tab 3.

-2 At the bottom of each Continued Claim Form, the following appears in bold font:
+At the bottom of each Continued Claim Form, the following appears in bold font:

-- statements to collect unemployment benefits, which constitutes a criminal offense.
-Agency's Answer, Tab 4. - 8.
-Agency's ground for cause was "any act which constitutes a criminal offense whether or not the act results in a conviction."
+statements to collect unemployment benefits, which constitutes a criminal offense.
+Agency's Answer, Tab 4.

+- 8. Agency's ground for cause was "any act which constitutes a criminal offense whether or not the act results in a conviction."
 6-B DCMR § 1603.3(h).
 See Agency's Answer, Tab 4.
 With the issuance of the Advance Notice of Proposed Removal, Employee was placed on administrative leave.
 Specifically, Agency alleged that Employee violated D.C.
 Code § 51-119(a)(2001), which prohibits an employee from making a false statement or representation knowing it to be false or knowingly failing to disclose a material fact to obtain or increase unemployment insurance benefits. - 9.
-Employee met with a representative from the D.C.
-Department of Unemployment Compensation to discuss a payment plan. - 10.
+Six days later, Employee wrote a letter to the D.C.
+Department of Unemployment Compensation explaining her mistake.
+She also repaid in full the amount she received in error from the District of Columbia in December of 2009 and January of 2010.
+(See Proof of Payment documentation, attached as Employee Exhibits 1 and 2).
+Before the matter proceeded to the Hearing Officer, Employee had no outstanding debts to the District of Columbia. - 10.
 A Hearing Officer conducted a review of the record and supported Employee's proposed removal.
 Agency's Answer, Tab 6. - 11.
-After reviewing the record and the Hearing Officer's recommendation, Agency's Deciding Official sustained the proposed removal in a Notice of Final Decision on Proposed Removal on October 1, 2012.
+After reviewing the record and the Hearing Officer's recommendation, Agency's Deciding Official sustained the proposed removal in a Notice of Final Decision on Proposed Removal on October 17, 2012.
 Agency's Answer, Tab 7.
-In his Final Decision, the Deciding Official Director Faust sustained the cause "any act which constitutes a criminal offense, whether or not the act results in a conviction", outlined in the Hearing Officer's recommendation. - 12.
-In his analysis of the Douglas factors,3 the Deciding Official states that he "considered the twelve Douglas factors."
-However, in his report, Faust elucidated his opinions only on factors 1, 5, 6, and 9.
-He noted that "Employee willfully and intentionally made false statements of material fact for personal gain..."
+In his Final Decision, the Deciding Official Director Faust sustained the cause "act [that] constitute[d] a criminal offense, whether or not the act result[ed] in a conviction", outlined in the Hearing Officer's recommendation. - 12.
+In his analysis of the Douglas factors, the Deciding Official states that he "considered the twelve Douglas factors."
+However, in his report, Faust elucidated his opinions only on factors 1, 2, 5, 6, and 9.
+He noted that Correctional Officers are entrusted to "positions of trust, reliance and confidence."
 Agency's Answer, Tab 7.
-Due to Employee's misconduct in fraudulently obtaining benefits and the nature of his job, the Deciding Official found that Employee's actions in this matter have "eroded the supervisor's confidence in employee's credibility and capability to perform assigned duties and function effectively."
+"Employee is expected to provide positive leadership by demonstrating a commitment to the law, not violate the law."
+Agency's Answer, Tab 7.
+Due to Employee's misconduct in fraudulently obtaining benefits and the nature of her job, the Deciding Official found that Employee's actions in this matter have compromised her ability to perform the duties of a Correctional Officer effectively.
 Id.
-Accordingly, the Deciding Official found that termination was necessary and Employee's termination became effective on October 2, 2012.
-Agency's Answer, Tab 7. - 13.
-On November 1, 2012, Employee appealed the removal to the Office of Employee Appeals.
-Employee does not contest the facts alleged by Agency, but does contest the reasonableness of Agency's imposed penalty.
+Accordingly, the Deciding Official found that termination was necessary and Employee's termination became effective on October 19, 2012.
+Agency's Answer, Tab 7.